fpotter/mixpanel-cappuccino/README.md

                                                                        "some-value",
                                                                        "some-key"]];

-You don't have to manually import Mixpanel's Javascript file - it will handle that for you.

 # MixpanelChart.j

-MixpanelChart makes embedding charts using Mixpanel's new (platform)[http://mixpanel.com/api/docs/guides/platform] much easier inside of Cappuccino.
+MixpanelChart makes embedding charts using Mixpanel's new [platform](http://mixpanel.com/api/docs/guides/platform) much easier inside of Cappuccino.
 It encapsulates the chart inside of a regular CPView and provides indicators for loading and no data conditions.
 It also handles loading the required Javascript files.

 ## Usage